Haijie95/Cheat-Sheets/SoftwareTesting/SoftwareTesting.md

 ### Black Box Testing VS White Box Testing
 - Black Box -> Knowledge of how the system is built but does not inform the testing
-- White Box -> Knowledge of how the ststem is built and informs the testing or even the object of the tests
+- White Box -> Knowledge of how the system is built and informs the testing or even the object of the tests

 ## Test Planning